Olena Lukash: Life and career

-Born on November 12, 1976, in Rybnitsa, Moldavian SSR, Lukash lived in Severodonetsk since 1977.
+Lukash was born on November 12, 1976, in Rîbnița, Moldavian SSR, Soviet Union (now Moldova).
+She lived in Severodonetsk since 1977.
 She graduated from the Academy of Labor and Social Relations at the Trade Union Federations of Ukraine in 2000.

 In 2001, she received a certificate to conduct jurist activities and in 2001–03 directed a company "Agency "In the Name of Law" (Агентство "Іменем Закону").
 In 2004–05 Lukash was a senior instructor at the Ukrainian academy of foreign trade and later the Jurist Agency "Libera".
 In 2005 she defended several participants of the "Severodonetsk Congress".

 From 2006 to 2012, she was elected to the Verkhovna Rada.
 During that time Lukash was a People's Deputy of Ukraine and the First Deputy Minister of the Cabinet of Ministers.
 In 2010–11 she was the First Deputy Chairman of Presidential Administration and represented the President of Ukraine in the Constitutional Court of Ukraine.
 In December 2012 Lukash was appointed the Minister of Cabinet of Ministers.

 On July 2, 2013, Oleksandr Lavrynovych was elected as member of the Supreme Council of Justice of Ukraine.
 Lukash replaced Lavrynovych as Justice Minister 2 days later.